lindsera1/GoingViral/README.md

 **Machine Learning Models**

-+ This is undoubtedly a linear regression problem, as we'll be looking at how viral concentration corresponds to the factors mentioned above; we may as well need to use some resampling techniques if influenza rates are far too low compared to total population.
++ This is a multi-factorial problem, as we'll be looking at how viral concentration corresponds to the factors mentioned above; we may as well need to use some resampling techniques if influenza rates are far too low compared to total population.

 **Data Visualization**